 The Pixel 2 series will get Android R 😱

-It's true — Google is giving the Pixel 2 and Pixel 2 XL three years of guaranteed software updates, which means that when it launches with Android Oreo, it will get Android P in 2018, Android Q in 2019 and, miraculously, Android R in 2020.
+It's true — Google is giving the Pixel 2 and Pixel 2 XL three years of guaranteed software updates, It launched with Oreo, already has the Android 9 Pie update, will get Android Q in 2019 and, miraculously, Android R in 2020.

 Will people even use phones in 2020?
 We'll find out!